isaacnmm/pestpolicy-hugo2XX/content/posts/pet-safe-spider-killer/index.md

 ### [6.
 EcoRaider Bed Bug Killer](https://www.amazon.com/dp/B00E8LBRVI/?tag=p-policy-20)
 An EcoRaider is also another product that you can add to your list to control spiders and other insects in your home.
 Though it is popularly known as a bed bug killer, it is also effective on spiders and other insects as well.
 Though its tough on insects, it is also safe for pets and children.
-It is also certified by the USDA�� as eco-friendly and non-toxic to birds and fish.
+It is also certified by the USDA as eco-friendly and non-toxic to birds and fish.
 It does not contain any synthetic chemicals.
 If you want to use EcoRaider, you do not need to worry about it because it non-residual effect on the surface and fabrics too.
 Made from a combination of active ingredients from essential oils like cedarwood, geraniol, and sodium, lauryl sulfate.
 Formulated as a spray, it is easy to spray around the infested areas killing and repelling all kinds of insects.